nitin-kalligudd/demo-program/README.md

 # demo-program
 This is my first git repository.
 <br>
-Author - Nitin M Kalligudd
+Author - Nitin M Kalligudd(is working on git)